Blaizer/ModernPerl-sublime/README.md

 ModernPerl is an updated Perl syntax highlighter for Sublime Text.
 It's a drop-in replacement for the outdated `Perl.tmLanguage` that comes default with Sublime Text.
 The name "ModernPerl" was mostly just chosen as a joke to follow the Modern::Perl buzzword thing.
 Well... it is a modern syntax definition for Perl, and among many bug fixes, it does implement some of Perl's new syntax.

 It may be a bit tricky to get all your Perl files to open with the ModernPerl syntax.
 Make sure you read the **Install** section for the steps that might be required.
-In any case **check that your files are opened with ModernPerl**.
+In any case **check that your files are opened with ModernPerl** once it is installed.
 This information is shown on the far right of the status bar.

 ModernPerl uses only the standard highlighting colors, so it should be compatible with your favorite theme.
 It was, however, designed and tested with the default Monokai theme, so it's most optimal with that.